system-zero/system-zero/data/docs/la.md

   - standard keywords and functions can not be redefined and reassigned

-  - function arguments that are memory types (like strings and arrays), are passed by reference and so can been modified by the function
+  - function arguments that are memory types (like strings, arrays and maps), are passed by reference and so can been modified by the called function

+  - valid identifiers is [_a-zA-Z] and may include digits after the leading byte (with an exception to map members that may start with a digit)

+  - when assigning a map type or a subtype map to a variable from another map, creates a new copy of the map

 # Lexical Scope and visibility order
   - standard scope (lookup for standard operators and internal functions first)